Tag Archive | Anthony Quayle

 In a role originally offered to Buenos Aires-born actress Olivia Hussey (Romeo and Juliet, 1968), the young French-Canadian actress Geneviève Bujold shines as Anne Boleyn, the winsome young Maid of Honour who danced into Henry VIII’s line of vision and eventually became the second of his succession of wives, fostered by Cardinal Thomas Wolsey.

 Hailing from Montreal, Quebec, Canada, the convent-educated Bujold had appeared in Montreal’s theatre productions and in films such as director René Bonniére’s Amanita Pestilens (1962), La Fleur de l’Age ou les Adolescentes/Adolescents (1964), before she was chosen in Europe by French director Alain Resnais to play in La Guerre est finie/ The War Is Over (1966) opposite Yves Montand and Ingrid Thulin.
 This was followed by Le Roi de Coeur/King of Hearts (1966) and Le Voleur/The Thief of Paris (1967).
-However, her only successful performance during that time came in the title role of Isabel (1968) – written, produced and directed by her then husband Paul Almond.
+However, her only successful performance during that time came in the title role of Isabel (1968) which was written, produced and directed by her then husband Paul Almond.
 In their 28th September 1970 cover story on Bujold, Time magazine called Isabel a success d’estime.

 Hal Wallis who screened movies in his private screening room at home in search of new talents was impressed by the sensitivity, warmth and youthful maturity of Bujold’s performance in Isabel for which she won the Canadian Film Award for Best Performance by a Lead Actress.
 He has now found his Anne Boleyn and words were pledged to Bujold.